Since launching in 2009, Astrill VPN has been known for providing complete security along with a diverse array of support across almost all devices.

 Servers and Locations: A fair amount, but far from the top

-Astrill’s boasts a strong presence with over 1,000 servers in more than 64 countries (up from 50 countries at the end of 2018, nice).
+Astrill’s boasts a strong presence in more than 64 countries (up from 50 countries at the end of 2018, nice).

 They’re also able to provide over 80,000 IP addresses to their user base, this assures anonymity every single time.

 For an extra $5.00 per month, Astrill will provide you a static IP address that is shared with no other user.
 Shared IP addresses are usually used by hundreds of users at the same time, a dedicated IP assures you an additional level of security.
 This is especially true if you need to whitelist an IP address to access any services.